zlgesundheit/openEHR_FLAT_Loader/README.md

         Encodings:
         "<path>/encoding|code": "UTF-8",
         "<path>/encoding|terminology": "IANA_character-sets"
-        - IANA character sets or the openEHR-Specification are pretty handy here -> find in Docs-Folder or online
+        - IANA character sets or the openEHR-Specification are pretty handy here -> find in HowTo-Folder or online

     - ATTENTION!
 In the ManualTasks-Directory there is a file called <Template-Name>_WebTemplate.json
         - This file holds human-readable information about the structure of the Composition, it´s datatypes, CODE- and Value-Sets, Terminologies and more.